How Alight's tenant assessment improved utilisation of Workday Recruiting

 Challenges faced with recruiting

-Direct Line Group was an early adopter of Workday in 2012 and went live specifically with Workday Recruiting in October 2016.
-Whilst the technology is modern and innovative, many changes have been deployed over the last 5 years to create a much more sophisticated system which cover Graduate, Apprentice, Volume and Specialist Recruiting.
-These changes have been a combination of Workday Releases as well as many additional changes to workflows by the HRIS team to significantly improve the end user experience and to enable the HRIS team to utilise the flexibility of the system to accommodate complex and varying recruiting requirements.
+Direct Line Group was an early adopter of Workday in 2013 and went live specifically with Workday Recruiting in October 2016.
+Whilst the technology is modern and innovative, many changes have been deployed over the last 4 years to create a much more sophisticated system which cover Graduate, Apprentice, Volume and Specialist Recruiting.
+These changes have been a combination of Workday Releases as well as many additional changes to workflows by the HRIS team to significantly improve the end user experience and to enable the HRIS team to utilise the flexibility of the system to accommodate quite complex and varying recruiting requirements.

 Partnering for success with Alight

-Having been an Alight customer since 2014, the HR technology team at Direct Line Group decided to extend their partnership to include a tenant assessment of their Workday Recruiting platform to ensure they were getting the most value out of their investment in the technology.
+Having been an Alight Application Management Services (AMS) customer since 2014, the HR technology team at Direct Line Group decided to extend their partnership to include a tenant assessment of their Workday Recruiting platform to ensure they were getting the most value out of their investment in the technology.
 The tenant assessment acts as a health check for the platform allowing our Alight experts to examine the issues, diagnose the drivers of inefficiency and prescribe recommendations on improvement.

 The Workday tenant assessment project

 The project started in January 2020 and involved a team of Workday certified Alight experts taking a deeper look into the Workday Recruiting configuration, as well as talking to key stakeholders to understand how they were using Workday Recruiting, where their pain points were, examine whether the technology was meeting their needs and where the areas for improvement were.
-Following the review, the Alight team documented their findings and diagnosed the drivers of dissatisfaction and inefficiency within the Recruiting platform which included recommendations on the interview process, areas of data clean up, reporting suggestions, process improvements, feature/ functionality adoption and integrations.
+Following the review, the Alight team documented their findings and diagnosed the drivers of dissatisfaction and inefficiency within the Recruiting platform which included recommendations on the interview process, areas of data clean up, reporting suggestions, process improvements, feature/functionality adoption and integrations.
 The team at Direct Line Group are extremely self-sufficient and had decided to execute on the suggested improvements the Alight team had made themselves.